jawalsh/z652-Digital-Libraries-FA23/docs/windows_CMD_basics.md

 - move up one directory
 	- `cd ..`
 	- example: If I'm in the IA folder in Desktop and want to go back up to Desktop, I used `cd ..`
+   	- Shortcut for homepath (C:\Users\username): %HOMEPATH%
+   	  	- example: `cd %HOMEPATH%` takes you back to C:\Users\Alex\
+   	  	- example: In Desktop and want to get to William and Mary folder inside Documents
+	  		- `cd %HOMEPATH%\Documents\William and Mary\`
 - create directories
 	- `md foldername`
 	- example: while in Desktop `md Google_Books` creates a folder called "Google_Books" in Desktop